 • IL-2018-000072 Sotheby’s v The Conde Nast Publications Limited and Advance Magazine Publishers Inc. (ongoing)

 Recent matters before the Appointed Person in which Beck Greener conducted all written and oral advocacy for our clients include:

 In addition, Beck Greener has a strong record of success in trade mark matters before the General Court of the European Union and the Court of Justice of the European Union (the two highest courts in the EU).
 Recent cases include:

 • T‑162/18 Beko plc v EUIPO (ALTUS) (judgment of 14 February 2019)

 • C‑505/17 P Groupe Léa Nature v EUIPO - Debonair Trading Internacional (SO'BiO ētic) (judgment of 28 February 2019)

-Beck Greener’s experience and expertise in the field of trade marks is recognised by the industry.
-The firm is amongst the top 20 filers of British Trade Mark Applications in the country, the top 50 filers of EU Trade Mark Applications, and ranked number 2 for appearances at oral hearings before the UK Intellectual Property Office.
+Beck Greener is amongst the top 20 filers of British Trade Mark Applications in the country, the top 50 filers of EU Trade Mark Applications, and ranked number 2 for appearances at oral hearings before the UK Intellectual Property Office.
 In addition, partners Ian Bartlett and Rowland Buehrlen both appear in the top 10 of the list of trade mark attorneys and solicitors by appearance at hearings before the UK Intellectual Property Office.
-(Source: CITMA Review, Issue 438, December 2017/January 2018).
+(Source: CITMA Review, Issue 448, March/April 2019).